akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

 How it works?
 =============

-In both cases when user clicks button with start transition in the background a new instance of Workflow Item of specific Workflow is created and, if required, managed entity instance is set to it.
+When user clicks button with start transition (and submit transition form if it's exist) in the background a new instance of Workflow Item of specific Workflow is created.

-Each Step has a list of allowed Transitions, and each Transition has list of Conditions that define whether this Transition can be performed with specific Workflow Item data.
+Each Step has a list of allowed Transitions, and each Transition has list of Conditions that define whether this Transition can be performed with specific Workflow Item state.
 If Transition is allowed then user can perform it.
-If transition has Post Actions then these Post Actions will be performed right after transition.
+If Transition has Init Actions they are executed before Transition.
+If transition has Post Actions then these Post Actions will be performed right after Transition.
 So, user can move through Steps of Workflow until he reach the final Step where Workflow will be finished and Workflow Item will be marked as closed.
-It's also possible that Workflow doesn't have final step, in this case user can perform transitions until they are allowed.
+It's also possible that Workflow doesn't have a final step.
+In this case user can perform transitions until they are allowed.

 Workflow Item stores all collected data and current step, so, user can stop his progress on Workflow at any moment and then return to it, and Workflow will have exactly the same state.